AnitaRyn/Test-repo/README.md

 ![alt text](https://github.com/AnitaRyn/sql-challenge/blob/main/Histogram.JPG)

 Then I merged the employees table with the salaries table using the employee number.
-I combined this table with the tiles table.
+I combined this table with the titles table.
 This required renaming the  title_id column to emp_title_column in order for the merge to be possible.

 This final dataset I grouped by titles, calculated mean for the salaries per each title, and created a bar chart.